Light

 $

-deno run --allow-all --unstable https://deno.land/x/edgedb/generate.ts <generator> [options]
+https://deno.land/x/edgedb/generate.ts <generator> [options]

-The value of <generator> should be one of the following.
+The value of <generator> should be one of the following:

-Generating the query builder requires a connection to an active EdgeDB database.
+The generators require a connection to an active EdgeDB database.
 It does not simply read your local .esdl schema files.
 Generators rely on the database to introspect the schema and analyze queries.
 Doing so without a database connection would require implementing a full EdgeQL parser and static analyzer in JavaScript—which we don’t intend to do anytime soon.

 Make sure your development database is up-to-date with your latest schema before running a generator!